NUTRITION: TUESDAY 31ST OCTOBER

 Cow’s Milk Protein Allergy (CMPA) affects about 0.4% to 2% of infants, and about 85% are in remission by the age of 3 years.
 However, there are nutritional implications of strict dietary elimination of cow’s milk protein.
 The management of CMPA is, however, no longer considered ‘open-shut’, and Dr David Luyt will address specific oral tolerance induction – the deliberate controlled exposure of patients to extremely low but progressively increasing doses of cow’s milk protein over a period of weeks or months.
 The aim is to reduce the immunological sensitivity so that patients can safely consume foods containing cow’s milk protein.

 In the UK, about 1 in 5 adolescent girls have intakes of calcium, iodine and riboflavin (Vitamin B2) below dietary recommendations, and the picture is similar internationally.
 Milk and dairy products are the greatest contributor of these micronutrients to the UK diet.
-Maryanne Smith-Edge will overview the importance of milk and dairy in the teenage diets and the health implications of teens turning away from dairy.
+Marianne Smith-Edge will overview the importance of milk and dairy in the teenage diets and the health implications of teens turning away from dairy.

 The reasons why teenagers turn away from dairy appear complex to understand, and even more complex to address.
 Dr Mishali’s research tries to better understand the nature of resistance to milk consumption and the mind of the consumer, and he will present a six-stage model for enhancing compliance to milk and dairy recommendations.

-Session 3: Healthy Ageing
+Session 3: Dairy Makes a Difference to Healthy Ageing

 Milk and dairy products, largely on the basis of saturated fat, are often targeted in campaigns against non-communicable chronic diseases such as obesity, heart disease and type 2 diabetes (often coined ‘cardiometabolic disease’).
 However, evidence from very large, statistically powerful cohort studies consistently shows neutral or protective associations between the consumption of milk and dairy and cardiometabolic disease.
 Dr Anthony Fardet will provide a detailed overview of this evidence.